gregphillips03/dsci401/README.md

 + You'll notice that I tend to <i>not</i> rely too heavily on the terminal when analyzing the data.
 Instead, I like to push it back out to Excel.
 There's two reasons for this:

 	+ I'm slightly odd, and really like to manipulate data outside the working environment.
+It's one of many idiosyncrasies, but it works for me.

 	+ The majority of people who would actually use the information (such as this model's), <i>really only understand data stored in a spreadsheet</i>.